SciML/ColPrac/README.md

 ---

-## Changes that are not considered breaking {#changes-that-are-not-considered-breaking}
+## Changes that are not considered breaking

 Everything on this list can, in theory, break users' code.
 See [XKCD#1172](https://xkcd.com/1172/).
-However, we consider changes to these things to be non-breaking from the perspective of package versioning. \
+However, we consider changes to these things to be non-breaking from the perspective of package versioning.

 *   **Bugs:** We may make backwards incompatible behavior changes if the current implementation is clearly broken, that is, if it contradicts the documentation or if a well-understood behavior is not properly implemented due to a bug.
-*   **Internal changes: **Non-public API may be changed or removed.
+*   **Internal changes:** Non-public API may be changed or removed.
 The public API is all exported symbols, plus any unexported symbols that are explicitly documented as part of the public API, for instance documented as part of standard usage in the README or hosted documentation.
 *   **Exception behavior:**
     *   Exceptions may be replaced with non-error behavior.
 For instance, we may change a function to compute a result instead of raising an exception, even if that error is documented.
     *   Error message text may change.